ryanc0411/terraform-provider-st-alicloud/README.md

   This resource is designed to create auto scaling rules for AliCloud E-MapReduce cluster as the provider's resource [*alicloud_emrv2_cluster*](https://registry.terraform.io/providers/aliyun/alicloud/latest/docs/resources/emrv2_cluster) does not provide the option to create auto scaling rules for nodes.
 (Note: Only task nodes are eligible for auto scaling)

+- **st-alicloud_ddoscoo_web_ai_protect_config**

+  This resource is designed to modify antiddos Web AI Protect Mode Config from Protection to Warning for a website/domain before being added into Anti-DDoS webconfig as AliCloud Terraform Provider does not support the modify AI Protect Mode operation.

 ### Data Sources

 - **st-alicloud_ddoscoo_domain_resources**